Vansh1379/V-Pay/README.md

-# PAYTM
+# V-Pay

-**PAYTM** is a web application that enables users to send money from one account to another.
+**V-Pay** is a web application that enables users to send money from one account to another.
 It features a modern frontend built with React and Vite, along with a robust backend powered by Node.js and Express.

 ## Technologies Used